ALiber92/Heliophysics/README.md

 # Heliophysics with Python
-General Python routines for Heliophysics.
+General Python scripts for Heliophysics.